 A tax credit has been established for any individual or company that builds or refurbishes a riverboat licensed to conduct legal gambling in Indiana.
 This credit is equal to 15 percent of the qualified investment and can be carried forward to subsequent tax years.
 The Indiana Economic Development Corporation (IEDC) must approve the costs of the qualified investment BEFORE the costs are incurred.
-Contact the Indiana Economic Development Corporation, Development Finance Division, One North Capitol, Suite 700, Indianapolis, IN, 46204, call (317) 234-0616, or visit www.in.gov/iedc for additional information.
+Contact the Indiana Economic Development Corporation, Development Finance Division, One North Capitol, Suite 700, Indianapolis, IN, 46204, call (317) 234-0616, or visit http://iedc.in.gov for additional information.

-Enter 8 3 2 under line 6 if claiming this credit.
+Enter code 832 under line 6 if claiming this credit.
 Enclose certification from IEDC, credit assignment and proof of investment with your return.